 How about instead of contributing to the over population of canines, spay her and STOP it now.
 It's not fair to her to put her through it for your own pleasure/ignorance.

 I agree with the previous posts.
 Please have your dog spayed and do not add to the population of dogs in this world.
 If you do not agree with this idea, just log onto a site called Petfinders.com and look at the hundreds and hundreds of unwanted dogs in this country.
-Or visit a local shelter and have a look at all the dogs in cages.
-Think about it.

 First of all I did not post this subject matter to offend anyone's sensibilities.
 I am not ignorant.
 I do not run a puppy mill.
 I will not limit my enjoyment in life because of the behavior of people that do not care for their pets.